Rossana de los Ríos: 2001

 She was defeated in the quarterfinals, however.
 At the French Open in June, Rossana defeated Elena Likhovtseva in the opening round before losing a tight match in the second round to Petra Mandula.
 She then lost in the first round of Wimbledon to Jelena Dokić.
-In Knokke-Heist (Tier IV) in July, Rossana defeated world number 20 (at the time) Silvia Farina Elia 6–3, 6–1 and reached the quarterfinals.
+In Knokke-Heist (Tier IV) in July, Rossana defeated world No. 20 (at the time) Silvia Farina Elia 6–3, 6–1 and reached the quarterfinals.
 Two months later, Rossana recorded her best WTA Tour appearance to date, advancing to the semifinals of Salvador, Bahia (Tier II) including another win over Silvia Farina Elia.
-Second seed Jelena Dokić put her run to an end.
+Second seed Jelena Dokić put them run to an end.
 She finished the year with another semifinal in Pattaya City (Tier V), losing to Patty Schnyder in three sets.
 Her win–loss record finished at 25–28.

 On 12 November 2001, she ranked 51.

 2002

 Advanced to the second round of the Australian Open for the first time in January.
 Reached the quarterfinals of Bogotá in February.
-Won just three of her next thirteen matches until the French Open in June, where she recorded a third round appearance but fell to Elena Dementieva.
+Won just three of her next 13 matches until the French Open in June, where she recorded a third-round appearance but fell to Elena Dementieva.
 Advanced to the second round of Wimbledon but was defeated at the hands of Monica Seles.
 In September, Rossana reached the quarterfinals of Bali (Tier III) by upsetting top seed Tamarine Tanasugarn.
 She was then defeated by Conchita Martínez in straight sets.
 In Bratislava (Tier V), Rossana stunned Francesca Schiavone in straight sets and reached the quarterfinals.
 She led Slovenian Maja Matevžič 6–1, 5–2 but bowed out 6–1, 5–7, 1–6.
 She won 21 matches in total during the year, and lost 30.

 2003

 Rossana had a disappointing 2003 season.
-She did not reach the quarterfinals or better in any WTA Tour tournament, but on the ITF circuit she did manage to advance to the semifinals of Troy in October.
+She did not reach the quarterfinals or better in any WTA Tour tournament, but on the ITF Circuit she did manage to advance to the semifinals of Troy in October.
 She lost in the opening rounds of the Australian Open and the French Open, and was defeated 6–0, 6–0 by Kim Clijsters in the first round at Wimbledon.
 She won 29 matches (18 of which were in qualifying) and lost 29 matches.
 In 2003, de los Ríos ranked 52 in doubles.